Local rigidity of Julia sets: local rigidity of Julia sets

 \subsection{$C^1$-rigidity}

-\proof[Proof of Theorem \ref{measurerigidityrealancone}] If one of $f,g$ is exceptional, we conclude the proof by \cite{zdunik1990parabolic}.
+\proof[Proof of Theorem \ref{measurerigidityrealancone}] If one of $f,g$ is exceptional, then by \cite[Theorem 1]{zdunik1990parabolic}, both of them are exceptional.
 We now assume that both of them are non-exceptional.
 When $\sJ_g$ (hence $\sJ_f$) is smooth, we may ask $\mu:=\mu_f$ and $\nu:=\mu_g$.

 After shrinking $U$, we may assume that $h$ is $C$-biLipschitz.
 By Lemma \ref{key}, for $\nu|_{U}$-a.e. point $x$, it is not $g$-preperiodic and there are positive constants $r,R,K$ and two strictly increasing sequences of positive integers $n_j'\to +\infty$, $m_j'\to +\infty$, $j\geq 1$ satisfy the conditions (i), (ii) in Definition \ref{defibiconical} and $\overline{d}(G)>0$ where $G=\{n_j', j\geq 0\}.$ By Corollary \ref{corsequldis}, there is a strictly increasing sequence $l_i\geq 1, i\geq 1$ such that for every $s\geq 0,$ $\overline{d}(G(l_1,\dots, l_s))>0.$ Define the function $\theta: G\to \Z_{\geq 0}$ by $\theta(n_i')=m_i'.$ Then $\theta$ is strictly increasing.
 Pick a sequence $n_j\in \overline{d}(G(l_1,\dots, l_j)), j\geq 1$ and set $m_j:=\theta(n_j)$.
-After taking subsequence, we may assume that $g^{n_j}(x)$ converges to a point $p\in \sJ(f).$
+After taking subsequence, we may assume that $g^{n_j}(x)$ converges to a point $p\in \sJ_f.$

 Define $h_j:=f^{m_j}\circ h\circ g_{n_j}$ as in Lemma \ref{conical} and $D$ be the disc centered at $p$ of radius $r/2$ as in the proof of Lemma \ref{conical}.
 After shrinking $D$ and taking subsequence, by Lemma \ref{lemconenormal}, we may assume that $h_j|_D$ converges to an injective real analytic map $H$.
 Each $h_j$ satisfies the following condition: $h_j(U\cap \sJ_g)=h_j(U)\cap \sJ_f$, if $\sJ_f$ is smooth, we assume further that $(h_j)_\ast (\mu_g)\propto \mu_f$ on $h_j(D)$.
 Hence $H$ satisfies the same condition. \begin{lem} The point $p$ is bi-conical for $(f,H,g).$ \end{lem} By Lemma \ref{conicalrealanaly}, up to change $f$ to $\overline{f}$, there exist positive integers $a$ and $b$ and an irreducible algebraic curve $Z$ in $\P^1(\C)\times \P^1(\C)$ such that $Z$ is periodic under $(f^a,g^b)$.
 If $\sJ_g$ is not contained in a circle, by Theorem \ref{measurerigidityrealan}, $H$ is conformal.
 Then $dh(x)$ is conformal by Lemma \ref{lemconenormal}.
 We conclude the proof. \endproof